 We look beyond effective contracting to deliver wider performance and efficiency gains for our customers and their key stakeholders (including their public and freight user clients), through better planning, process and management.

-We help customers drive down the high costs and excessive timescales associated with traditional procurement approaches.
+We help customers drive down the high costs and excessive timescales associated with traditional infrastructure procurement approaches.
 By focusing on best value rather than lowest cost, our customers are realising the productivity and value gains of thinking and working differently in their approach to infrastructure contracting.

 A more aligned procurement model can deliver project, time and personnel savings of between 10 – 20%.
-Greater affordability and better planning is enabling customers to achieve considerably more within available budgets as well as delivering quicker asset utilisation.
+Greater affordability and better planning is enabling customers to achieve considerably more within available budgets as well as delivering quicker infrastructure asset utilisation.

 Osborne recognises the critical importance of maximising capacity and keeping passengers and freight moving.
 Close working partnerships and early engagement allow greater scope for using innovative methods, materials and technology to maximise capacity without compromising productivity, safety or delivery timescales.